-Organizations: All activities have a primary managing organization.
-If NGO 1 wins an award to implement Project X, then Project X is the activity and NGO 1 is its organization.
+Organizations: All projects have a primary managing organization.
+If NGO A wins an award to implement Project X, then Project X is the project and NGO A is its organization.
 Users are also assigned to an organization.
-See Activities and Organizations for more information on these topics.
+See Projects and Organizations for more information on these topics.